jaqueline-soares/ML4FF-framework/README.md

  * [LICENSE](/../../blob/main/LICENSE)
  * [README.md](/../../blob/main/docs/README.md)

 The ML4FF.py file contains the source Python code of the ML4FF framework.
-The code is self-explanatory, allowing researchers to reproduce the results presented in the corresponding paper.
+The code is self-explanatory, allowing users to input their own datasets and train and optimize a diverse set of 34 machine learning (ML) models across 11 different classes, choosing the best-performing models.

 Summary.xlsx and Summary_Perf.xlsx are two Excel spreadsheets created using the functions build_excel and perf_excel, respectively, of the ML4FF.py file.
 The use of such functions is documented within the ML4FF.py file.
 In short, these spreadsheets summarize metrics and statistics on the application of the framework to the test case for the Brazilian watershed.